Barbouri/Programmable-Voltage-Reference/README.md

 The example code is in Arduino / Teensyduino .ino format (text).
 A free version of the Arduino software can be downloaded from www.arduino.cc.
 Teensyduino software add-on for the Arduino IDE can be downloaded from https://www.pjrc.com/teensy/teensyduino.html

+Front panel was fabricated by "Front Panel Express" using "Front Panel Designer".
+A free version of the software can be downloaded from https://www.frontpanelexpress.com/front-panel-designer/download

 ## Distribution License

 Original design by C. Schnarel 2014 https://github.com/uChip/VoltageReferenceProgrammable